seancdavis/heartwood/README.md

 Pages
 ----------

-Cambium now ships with a flexible pages feature.
+Heartwood now ships with a flexible pages feature.

 ### How Pages Work

-Cambium keeps the base functionality of the pages within the gem in the `Cambium::Page` model.
+Heartwood keeps the base functionality of the pages within the gem in the `Heartwood::Page` model.
 It provides a templating engine that enables you to add custom templates and apply them to individual pages.

 The way it works is that you apply a template to an individual page.
 When that